cxreiff/bevy_ratatui_render/README.md

 ## autoresize

-By default, the size of the texture the camera renders to will stay constant, and when rendered to the ratatui buffer it will be resized to fit the available area while retaining its aspect ratio.
-If you set the `autoresize` attribute to true, the render texture will instead be resized to fit the terminal window.
+By default, the size of the texture the camera renders to will stay constant, and when rendered to the ratatui buffer it will retain its aspect ratio.
+If you set the `autoresize` attribute to true, the render texture will be resized to fit the terminal window, including its aspect ratio.

 You can also supply an optional `autoresize_function` that converts the terminal dimensions to the dimensions that will be used for resizing.
 This is useful for situations when you want to maintain a specific aspect ratio